Flag

 Economy

 The economy of the Gaza Strip is severely constrained, with a nominal GDP of just over $19 billion in 2022, and has faced a complete standstill in economic activities following the events of October 7, 2023.
-The region is heavily reliant on Israel for trade, with approximately 90% of exports directed there, leading to a significant trade deficit of $6.2 billion in 2023, as imports totaled $7.74 billion against exports of only $1.56 billion.
-The ongoing political instability, compounded by movement restrictions and a lack of foreign direct investment, has resulted in an alarming unemployment rate of 74% in Gaza by the end of 2023, highlighting the urgent need for economic recovery and reform in the face of deteriorating conditions.
+The region is characterized by a high unemployment rate, particularly in Gaza, where it reached 74% in the fourth quarter of 2023, exacerbated by restrictions on movement and access to markets, both internally and externally.
+The heavy reliance on Israel for trade—where approximately 90% of exports are directed—coupled with a significant trade deficit of $6.2 billion, highlights the fragility of Gaza's economic landscape, which is further complicated by ongoing political instability and the lack of foreign direct investment opportunities.

 Subscribe to